pasis/ls-fuse/README.md

 * ls-fuse will be adapted to work under other unix-like systems (macos, freebsd)
 * multiple input files support (entry of the files will be combine to a single filesystem)
-* stdin support (this will allow to combine ls-fuse with other unix tools)